Find the IN End

 Get out your bolt-on kit.
 It comes with four screws and four bolts that are just the right size to fit through the Circuit Playground's mounting holes.
 We'll need just three of them (so if you dropped one on the floor and lost it in the carpet, no worries).

-If you're using NeoPixel dots, the red wire goes to VOUT, the middle wire to A1, and the remaining wire goes to GND.
+Twist the stripped wires together.
+The red wire goes to VOUT, the middle wire to A1, and the remaining wire goes to GND.

 Now, stick the bolts through the holes and secure them with the little nuts on the back.
 It helps to use a screwdriver to tighten them down.
 You don't need them to be super tight -- finger-tight is fine.
 The idea is just to hold the wires firmly in place against the pads.